Skip to main content

 FAQ

-Can I use these generated names in a published novel or commercial game?
+Can I use these names in a published novel or commercial game?

 Yes.
-All names produced by this generator are free to use in personal or commercial creative projects — novels, screenplays, games, podcasts, or anything else.
+All names from this generator are free to use in personal or commercial projects including novels, screenplays, tabletop supplements, and video games.
 No attribution is required.
-Since names are generated and not uniquely authored, they carry no copyright restriction on your end.
+Short character names and titles are not copyrightable on their own, so you can use results directly without restriction.